Trump vows to hit 52 Iranian targets if Iran retaliates after drone strike

 Among the mourners in Iraq included many militiamen in uniform for whom Muhandis and Soleimani were heroes.
 They carried portraits of both men and plastered them on walls and armored personnel carriers in the procession.
 Chants of “Death to America” and “No No Israel” rang out.

-On Saturday evening, a rocket fell inside Baghdad’s heavily fortified Green Zone near the U.S. Embassy, another hit the nearby Jadriya neighborhood and two more rockets were fired at the Balad air base north of the city, but no one was killed, the Iraqi military said in a statement.
+On Saturday evening, a rocket fell inside Baghdad’s heavily fortified Green Zone near the U.S. Embassy, another hit the nearby Jadriya neighborhood and two more were fired at the Balad air base north of the city, but no one was killed, Iraq’s military said.
 There was no immediate claim of responsibility.

+Trump referenced an unusually specific number of potential Iranian targets after a senior Iranian Revolutionary Guards commander had also mentioned a specific number of American targets - 35 of them - for possible retaliatory attacks in response to Soleimani’s killing.

-Gholamali Abuhamzeh, a senior commander of the Revolutionary Guards, said Tehran would punish Americans “wherever they are in reach”, and raised the prospect of possible attacks on ships in the Gulf.
+General Gholamali Abuhamzeh was quoted by Tasnim news agency as saying late on Friday that Iran will punish Americans wherever they are within reach of the Islamic Republic, and raised the prospect of attacks on ships in the Gulf.

+“The Strait of Hormuz is a vital point for the West and a large number of American destroyers and warships cross there. ...
+Vital American targets in the region have been identified by Iran since long time ago. ...
+Some 35 U.S. targets in the region as well as Tel Aviv are within our reach,” he was quoted as saying.

-Iraq’s Kataib Hezbollah militia warned Iraqi security forces to stay away from U.S. bases in Iraq, “by a distance not less than a thousand meters starting Sunday evening,” reported Lebanese al-Mayadeen TV, which is close to Lebanon’s Hezbollah.
+Iraq’s Kataib Hezbollah militia warned Iraqi security forces to stay away from U.S. bases in Iraq, “by a distance not less than a thousand meters (six-tenths of a mile) starting Sunday evening,” reported Lebanese al-Mayadeen TV, which is close to Lebanon’s Hezbollah.

-Trump said on Friday that Soleimani had been plotting “imminent and sinister” attacks on American diplomats and military personnel.
+Trump said on Friday Soleimani had been plotting “imminent and sinister” attacks on American diplomats and military personnel.
 Democratic critics said the Republican president’s action was reckless and risked more bloodshed in a dangerous region.

+Trump’s provocative Twitter posts came only hours after U.S. Secretary of State Mike Pompeo wrote on Twitter that he had told Iraq’s president that “the U.S. remains committed to de-escalation.”
+Pompeo also wrote on Twitter that he had spoken with Israeli Prime Minister Benjamin Netanyahu about Iran and “underscored the importance of countering Iran’s malign influence and threats to the region.”

 With security worries rising after Friday’s strike, the NATO alliance and a separate U.S.-led mission suspended their programs to train Iraqi security and armed forces, officials said.